Is the FTSE 250 expensive today?

 Bought – Enterprise Inns

 Enterprise Inns owns a large collection of pubs (almost 7,000) which it leases out to landlords and provides them with additional support in return for various monetary returns.
-Going by historic earnings the current price is very cheap, debt is high but not high enough to stop the company coming near the top of my screen.
+Going by historic earnings the current price is very cheap, and debt is high but not high enough to stop the company from coming near the top of my screen.
 The four qualitative questions give these answers:

 Has the company changed dramatically in the last year or three?
-Not that I can see.

-Why is it cheap?
 The recession is the obvious and rational reason.
 People are squeezed and don’t have the money to spend on quite so much booze.
 The company also has a lot of debt which seems to scare some investors, but that is already factored into my quantitative model and the potential rewards outweigh this risk.
 A detailed analysis of the debt is not my area of expertise.

-Is it fixable?
 I don’t think that pubs are going the way of Blockbuster, so this looks like a cyclical downturn rather than a terminal decline to me.

-What are they doing to fix it?
 They seem to have two main strategies.
 One is to sell non-core pubs and the other is a sale and leaseback scheme which sold 71 pubs in 2010 and it’s expected to be around the same figure next year.
-Both of these are focused on the core business rather than trying some new fangled idea.
+Both of these are focused on the core business rather than trying some new-fangled idea.

 On that basis around 4% of the fund went into Enterprise Inns with a current target price of 330p which I don’t think it will get anywhere near within the next year.